menu

 People

-One of the unique characteristics of the Fairhill North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.
+The Fairhill North neighborhood stands out for having an average per capita income lower than 97.9% of the neighborhoods in the United States.
 The Fairhill North neighborhood also has a greater percentage of children living in poverty (67.0%) than found in 98.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fairhill North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fairhill North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Diversity